afiorg9000/AI-Safety-Resource-Allocation-Optimizer/README.md

-# AI Safety Resource Allocation
+# AI Safety Resource Allocation Optimization Algorithm

 This repository contains the code and data for optimizing resource allocation across AI governance and policy advocacy projects.
 The goal is to distribute a fixed budget to maximize the impact of AI safety efforts while accounting for factors such as impact potential, uncertainty, scalability, and neglectedness.